lvlivingston/goalkr/README.md

 ---
 ### **User Stories**
-- [ ] AAU, I the ability to track my quarterly objectives and key results (OKRs) for written accountability towards my personal goals
+- [ ] AAU, I want the ability to track my OKRs for written accountability & motivation.
-- [ ] AAU, I want the ability to log-in with my Google account credentials
+- [ ] AAU, I want the ability to log-in with my Google account credentials.
-- [ ] AAU, I do not want other people to see my individual OKRs
+- [ ] AAU, I do not want other people to see my individual OKRs.
-- [ ] AAU, I want the ability to update my OKRs (i.e. increase percentage to goal or update spelling mistakes)
+- [ ] AAU, I want the ability to update my OKRs (i.e. increase percentage to goal or update spelling mistakes).
-- [ ] AAU, I want the ability to add notes to track personal progress throughout the quarter
+- [ ] AAU, I want the ability to add notes to track personal progress throughout the quarter.